arthurtw/arthurtw.github.io/_posts/2014-12-21-rust-anti-sloppy-programming-language.md

 First and foremost, some basic HTTP libraries must be ready. ([Are we web yet](http://arewewebyet.com/) provides some information.)
 The pioneer [rust-http](https://github.com/chris-morgan/rust-http) is obsolete; its supposed successor, [Teepee](http://teepee.rs/), is almost dormant.
 Fortunately, [Hyper](https://github.com/hyperium/hyper) seems a good candidate.
 Being [adopted](http://blog.servo.org/2014/12/09/twis-14/) by Servo, the Rust’s symbiotic project, I read it as a blessed Rust HTTP library.

+Rust standard library has not supported asynchronous I/O yet.
+An external library, [mio](https://github.com/carllerche/mio), can be used for nonblocking socket I/O. Green threads support was removed as part of the I/O simplification effort.

-There are some Rust web frameworks under active development, too, such as [Iron](https://github.com/iron/iron/) and [nickel.rs](http://nickel.rs/).
+There are some Rust web frameworks under active development, such as [Iron](https://github.com/iron/iron/) and [nickel.rs](http://nickel.rs/).
 It may take a while before things settle down.

 #### Is Rust for web?

-Sooner or later, libraries and frameworks will be ready.
+Eventually, libraries and frameworks will be ready.
 The questions is, is Rust itself a programming language suitable for web development?
 Are Rust’s low-level feature and memory safety overkill?

 I think in the end, it depends on your expectation of the project.
 Similar to my comparison between Rust and dynamic languages, for short-lived projects, Rust’s strictness might not be worth it.
 But if you expect the product to survive a while, say, half a year or longer, Rust can be a good choice.